Emi14/bol.com-kalaha-assignment/README.md

-# bol-kalaha-assignment
+# Kalaha API
-Repository containing an implementation of Kalaha game
+This repository contains an implementation of Kalaha game.